awslabs/data-on-eks/website/docs/gen-ai/inference/vLLM-NVIDIATritonServer-Llama2.md

 Populate the 'prompts.txt' file with multiple prompts.
 Please snure that each prompt is on a new line.

 The `triton-client.py` is a python application that demonstrates asynchronous communication with th Triton Inference Server using the tritonclient library.
-It sends the reuests to the Triton server using `grpc` protocol.
+It sends the requests to the Triton server using `grpc` protocol.

 Run the Triton client app using the following command: